iterait/shepherd/README.md

 ### Launching the Worker

 First, you need to have a Docker registry and a Minio server running.
-The easiest way to achieve this is to use the Docker Compose config in `utils/docker-compose-sandbox.yml`:
+The easiest way to achieve this is to use the Docker Compose example:

 ```
-cd utils
-docker-compose -f docker-compose-sandbox.yml up -d
+docker-compose -f examples/docker/docker-compose-sandbox.yml up -d
 ```

 Second, you need a configuration file.
-The examples found in the `examples/` folder are a great starting point.
+Again, examples found in the `examples/configs/` folder are a great starting point.
 Feel free to pick one of those and edit it to your needs.